What is ETIAS?

 A visa waiver to travel to Europe

 In recent years, Canadian citizens have not been required to apply for a visa waiver to travel to the Schengen Area.
-However, it is likely that as of 2021 this will change for all visa waiver-free non-EU citizens that want to travel to and within Europe.
+However, that will change as of 2021 for all visa waiver-free non-EU citizens that want to travel to and within Europe.

 It is estimated that the EU will launch the ETIAS program in 2021.
 The ETIAS visa waiver for Europe will be an obligatory requirement to enter any of the member nations of the Schengen Area, including the three microstates (San Marino, the Vatican, and Monaco).

 How does this affect you as a Canadian citizen?
+Once the system is live you will need to register before visiting an EU Schengen country.
 All you will need to do is apply online for the Europe visa waiver with a valid passport at least three days before your trip.